allansrc/xp_credit_pix/README.md

 - To follow our binder pattern use the custom snippet `difeat` to generate the binderDI
 - To Feature Modules use `dimod` to generate the proper class base model.

+## Unit, Integration and Widgets Tests

+Tests were ainmed for this project.
+But has come some embezzlement that make it not able for this stage of development.

 ## Credentials

 To run this application you need to provide credentials, which will be loaded from the workspace/lib/app/core/networking/core.credentials.dart.